OntimizeWeb/docs/_o_components/35-o-table.component.md

 Ontimize Web allows to merge fields belonging to one column so that the consecutive fields have the same value through the **row grouping**.
 Each group will be marked with one row with joined cells above containing the group value.

-For grouping/ungrouping by one o more columns, you can:
+By default, the table is *groupable* and for grouping/ungrouping by one o more columns, you can:

 1. Configure **grouped columns by default** with the `grouped-columns` property.
-	@@ -1354,15 +1354,16 @@ As you can see in the example below, as soon as there is at least one active row
+As you can see in the example below, as soon as there is at least one active row.

 ![Table row group]({{ "/images/components/tabla/table-basic-row-group.png" | absolute_url }}){: .comp-example-img}

 {:start="2"}